18 April 2025

 Considering this psalm was so obviously getting fulfilled by Jesus’s death, taunting him with it just showed how far the Judean leaders’ unbelief went.
 They really didn’t think the psalm applied to Jesus any.
 It absolutely did.

-In our day Christians have leapt to a different conclusion—a heretic one.
+In our day many Christians have leapt to a different conclusion—a heretic one.
 They might know Jesus was quoting scripture, but think he quoted it ’cause the Father literally, just then, did abandon him.
+Seriously.

-The rest of us humans are separate beings from the Father—yet Paul stated nothing can separate us from his love.
+Here’s why it’s all heresy: God is One, and the trinity is indivisible.
+You can’t separate the Son from the Father.
+They’re not two seperate beings; they’re One.
+The rest of us humans are separate beings from the Father, yet Paul stated nothing can separate us from his love.
 Ro 8.38-39 So if that’s the case, how in creation could anything, even sin, separate God the Son from God the Father?
+Nope; not gonna work.

+The idea of the Father turning his face away is popular—especially since it’s wormed its way into Christian worship music—but there’s no biblical basis for it.
+Just a lot of Christians who hate sin, who kinda like the idea God hating it so much he’d leave… so don’t you sin, or God’ll quit on you.
+It’s a great way to scare the dickens out of sinners.
 But if it were that easy to drive God away, you’d think the devil’s work would’ve driven God entirely off the planet.
 Ironically I find a lot of Calvinists, folks fond of insisting nothing’s mightier than God, likewise teaching the idea that the Father turned his face away from his innocent Son—instead of meeting the defeated enemy of sin head-on.

 Mark 15.33-39 KWL

-33 When the sixth hour since sunrise—noon—came,
+33When the sixth hour since sunrise [noon]comes,

-34 At the ninth hour Jesus cried out with a loud voice, Elahí Elahí, lamaná šavaqtáni?
+34At the ninth hour Jesus cries out with a loud voice,

-which is translated, “My God my God, for what reason have you left me behind?”
+“My God my God, why have you left me behind?”
 Ps 22.1

-35 Some of the bystanders who heard it said, “Look: He calls Elijah.”
+35Some of the bystanders who hear it

-36 One of the runners, filling a sponge of vinegar, putting it on a reed, gave Jesus a drink,
+36 One of the runners, filling a sponge of vinegar,

 saying, “Let’s see if Elijah comes to take him.”

-37 Jesus, giving out a loud cry, expired.
+37Jesus, giving out a loud cry, expires.

-38 The temple veil split in two, from top down.
+38The temple veil splits in two, from top down.

-39 The centurion standing across from Jesus, seeing how he expired,
+39The centurion standing across from Jesus,

-said, “Truly this person is God’s son.”
+seeing how he expires, says, “Truly this person is God’s son.”

 Matthew 27.45-54 KWL

-45 From the sixth hour since sunrise—noon—
+45From the sixth hour since sunrise [noon]

-46 Around the ninth hour Jesus cried out with a loud voice, saying, Elí Elí, lamáh azavettáni?
+46Around the ninth hour Jesus cries out with a loud voice,

 That is, “My God my God, why did you leave me behind?”
 Ps 22.1

-47 Some of the bystanders who heard it said this: “This man calls Elijah.”
+say this: “This man calls Elijah.”

-48 One runner quickly left them: Taking a sponge full of vinegar, putting it on a reed, he gave Jesus a drink.
+putting it on a reed, he gives Jesus a drink.

-49 The others said, “Let’s see if Elijah comes, and will save him.”
+49The others say, “Let’s see if Elijah comes,

-50 Jesus, again calling out in a loud cry, gave up his spirit.
+50Jesus, again calling out in a loud cry,

-51 Look, the temple veil split from top down in two.
-The earth shook.
-The rocks split.
+51Look, the temple veil splits from top down in two.

-52 Tombs opened, and many bodies of “sleeping” saints were raised.
+52Tombs open, and many bodies of “sleeping” saints are raised.

-53 Coming out of the tombs after Jesus’s rising, they went into the holy city.
+53Coming out of the tombs after Jesus’s rising,

-54 The centurion and those guarding Jesus with him, seeing the earthquake and what happened,
+54The centurion and those guarding Jesus with him,

-greatly feared, saying, “Truly this person is God’s son.”
+fear greatly, saying, “Truly this person is God’s son.”

 Luke 23.44-48 KWL

-45 The sun failed to appear.
-The temple veil split in the middle.
+The temple veil splits in the middle.

-46 Jesus, calling in a loud voice, said, “Father, I set my spirit into your hands.”
+says, “Father, I set my spirit into your hands.”

-Saying this, he expired.
+Saying this, he expires.

-47 The centurion, seeing what happened, glorified God, saying, “This person is indeed righteous.”
+saying, “This person is indeed righteous.”

 John 19.28-37 KWL